Come visit the Holy Land and

 Click boldface print for links!

-To look through the optional insurance policy, click Travel Insurance Info
+To see the optional insurance policy, click Travel Insurance Info

-We invite you to join us for so many sites from the Bible, including:
+Join us for so many sites that you have read about in the Bible, including:

 Sea of Galilee boat ride

 Baptisms in Jordan River